 Considerations Before Using Piroxicam for Dogs

 Before prescribing piroxicam, your veterinarian will probably want to run lab work to assess your dog's organ functions and overall health.
 Dogs with elevated kidney values or elevated liver enzymes are not ideal candidates for piroxicam.
-In addition, existing heart problems may be worsened by piroxicam use, so your vet may want to do some specific cardiac tests.
+In addition, dogs with a history of heart disease have an increased risk of complications from using piroxicam, so your veterinarian may want to weigh the risks and rewards of the medication with you.

 Certain medications should not be taken at the same time as piroxicam.
 Other NSAIDs (like aspirin, carprofen, meloxicam, deracoxib, and others) should be stopped before starting piroxicam unless your veterinarian recommends differently.
 This is because the use of multiple NSAIDs at the same time can greatly increase the risks of side effects like GI upset, GI ulceration, liver or kidney damage, and abnormal bleeding.
 Giving steroids along with piroxicam can lead to the same adverse effects.

-Other drugs to avoid include certain antibiotics (aminoglycosides), certain chemotherapy drugs (like cisplatin and methotrexate), diuretics, immunosuppressive drugs (like cyclosporine and tacrolimus), and some antidepressants.
+Other drugs to avoid include certain antibiotics (such as aminoglycosides), certain chemotherapy drugs (such as cisplatin and methotrexate), heart and blood pressure medications, immunosuppressive drugs (such as cyclosporine and tacrolimus), anticoagulants, phenobarbital (a medication to control seizures), and some antidepressants.
 Be sure to tell your vet about any medications, supplements, and herbal remedies you are giving to your dog.

 Dogs on long-term piroxicam treatment will need routine monitoring.
 This typically includes blood tests every three to six months to make sure there is no damage to the organs.
 In addition, dogs should get routine examinations as recommended by your veterinarian.
 Not only does this allow your vet to look for damage from piroxicam; it also lets your vet monitor the effect on your dog's cancer.